The South American Remixes: The Drean 16, 64, 64C and 128; DC-320

 Drean 64s and 64Cs are by far the most common now.
 The 16 was produced in very limited numbers, and the 128s have all but vanished.
 Interestingly, the 1541 was simply imported directly (but see the DC-320 below), and Drean never created a localized Amiga either.
 Although Drean still manufactures home appliances, the Commodore experiment in Argentina died as the 64 itself faded, and Drean is not known to have manufactured home computers past 1990.

 1541 clone drive, probably based on the Oceanic OC-118 and allies (Excelerator+ and so on).
 It is unknown how many were sold.
-On the thumbnail page above, the DC-320 can be seen on the second image.
+On the thumbnail page linked immediately above, the DC-320 can be seen on the second image.